samrat-halder/personality-detection-with-BERT-RoBERT/README.md

 Step-by-step instructions for running the codes:

+*First one needs to setup the config file.
+Please follow the instructions below file-by-file according to your experiement.
+You may want to change the config file parameters from script to script to reduce the runtime.*

 1. ```cd ./src```
 2. To quickly check a summary of the data run ```python3 data_summary.py```.
 You may need to change the default parameters *n_sample = 999999 all_class = True*.
 This will output a file in data directory with sentence length for each user.
 Please note this may take long time if you run for the entire dataset. *999999* is the default value that runs for the whole sample.
 2. Run ```python3 src/data_prep.py``` to create training samples for both the models.
 You may want to change the default parameters *seq_length = 150, overlap_length = 25, n_sample = 999999, all_class = False*.
 This will create files in the data directory for BERT and RoBERT.
 The default value for *n_sample* took almost three hours in our machine.